QiuYukang/5G-LENA/doc/source/nr-module.rst

 FDM of numerologies
 ===================
 An additional level of flexibility in the NR system can be achieved by implementing the multiplexing of numerologies in the frequency domain.
 As an example, ultra-reliable and low-latency communications (URLLC) traffic requires a short slot length to meet strict latency requirements, while enhanced mobile broadband (eMBB) use case in general aims at increasing throughput, which is achieved with a large slot length.
 Therefore, among the set of supported numerologies for a specific operational band and deployment configuration, URLLC can be served with the numerology that has the shortest slot length and eMBB with the numerology associated with the largest slot length.
 To address that, NR enables FDM of numerologies through different BWPs, to address the trade-off between latency and throughput for different types of traffic by physically dividing the bandwidth in two or more BWPs.
-In Figure :ref:`fig-bwp`, we illustrate an example of the FDM of numerologies.
+In :numref:`fig-bwp`, we illustrate an example of the FDM of numerologies.
 The channel is split into two BWPs that accommodate the two numerologies multiplexed in the frequency domain.
 The total bandwidth :math:`B` is then divided into two parts of bandwidth :math:`B_u` for URLLC and :math:`B_e` for eMBB, so that :math:`B_u+B_e \le B`.

 .. _fig-bwp: